Updated: April 30, 2026

 When you move to Portugal and become a tax resident, you start paying taxes on your worldwide income in Portugal.
 Since the UK and Portugal have a tax treaty or Double Taxation Agreement (DTA), you don’t get taxed on the same income twice.

-How to become Portuguese tax residents?
+How to become a Portuguese tax resident?

 The Portuguese authorities consider you a tax resident after you spend more than 183 days in Portugal, or you have a permanent residence there.
 If you are liable to pay tax, you must also apply for a tax number (or NIF).
 To get a NIF, you can visit a local tax office in Portugal with a passport and proof of address.
 You can also have a legal representative apply remotely on your behalf.